Anjou - Loire

 Just a few hours from Paris, discover Anjou and three beautiful waterways the Mayenne, the Sarthe and the Oudon.
 The Anjou is reputed for its friendly way of life, gastronomy, wines, castles and Abbeys.

-Named after the Gallic Andegavi people that lived there, Anjou is a historical region of France, formerly a county and province, which occupied the greater part of the department now known as Maine-et-Loire, with its capital city being Angers.
+Named after the Gallic Andegavi people that lived there, Anjou is a historical region of France, formerly a county and province, which occupied the more significant part of the department now known as Maine-et-Loire, with its capital city being Angers.

 In the northwest of France, Anjou is a unique region, in between the Loire Valley and Brittany, and just 2½ hours from Paris.
 Here you can cruise through green and wooded landscapes dotted with numerous riverside villages such as the charming Chenillé-Changé on the banks of the river Mayenne.

 Explore Laval’s dramatic castle with its underground chapel and donjon.

-Marvel at the Romanesque and Gothic cathedral of Angers, Saint-Maurice d'Angers, and the 9th century Château d'Angers.
+Take time to marvel at the Romanesque and Gothic cathedral of Angers, Saint-Maurice d'Angers, and the 9th-century Château d'Angers.

 The town of Solesmes is known for one of the most substantial Benedictine abbeys in the world, and you can enjoy the monks singing Gregorian Chant in the abbey church.
-Visit the Roman-Gaul Baths at Entrammes, which were discovered in 1987.
-A church was built over the baths, which accounts for their remarkably well preserved state.
+Visit the Roman-Gaul Baths at Entrammes, discovered in 1987.
+A church built over the baths accounts for their remarkably well-preserved state.